fluxitek/builder-site/pages/index.md

 ## Introduction

 Builder is a tool to help you build your measurement tool.
 Simple on the outside, robust on the inside.

-It encourages you to help the user focus on their task.
+The framework explicitly encourages you to allow the user focus on their task.

 Here's the main application window.
 You can drop any of the buttons if you like.